Tips for keeping your Florida garden in shape

 Healthy soil is the stuff of gardening dreams.
 It’s loose and can hold moisture, nutrients, and microorganisms.
 Florida soil really doesn’t allow for that.
 The good stuff usually washes right through the fine sand, although a lot can depend on where you live in the state.

 Then, there is the rest of South Florida.
-Soil is shallow and has a high pH because of limestone bedrock – and that is the challenge for South Florida gardeners and their gardens.
+The soil is shallow and has a high pH because of limestone bedrock – and that is the challenge for South Florida gardeners and their gardens.

 The history of South Florida limestone